Comey History, Family Crest & Coats of Arms

 The Comey name is likely derived from either "MacGiolla Choimdheadh" or "O Camtha."
 The Gaelic word "coimdheadh" means "lord" or "protector," while "camtha" means "bent or crooked."
 Some of the variations of this name found mostly in Ulster, such as MacComie are most likely derivatives of MacComb, a sept of the Scottish Clan Mackintosh, but already well established in Ulster by 1659, and Petty's census of Ireland.

 The surname Comey was first found in Breffny, and Cork in the south of Ireland, as well as in Ulster.
 There are no doubt two different sources of this same name, with those in the south being native Irish Gaelic names.

 Early History of the Comey family

-Another 145 words (10 lines of text) covering the years 1571 and 1596 are included under the topic Early Comey History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Comey research.
+Another 33 words (2 lines of text) covering the years 1571 and 1596 are included under the topic Early Comey History in all our PDF Extended History products and printed products wherever possible.

 Comey Spelling Variations

 Spelling variations of this family name include: Comey, Coomey, MacComey, MacComb, MacCombe, O'Comey, MacComie and many more.

 Early Notables of the Comey family (pre 1700)